Diodow Virtual Software Synthesizer by HrastProgrammer

-It contains less than 5% capabilities/features of it's mighty bigger brother - Tranzistow.
+It contains around 1% capabilities/features of it's mighty bigger brother - Tranzistow.

-But don't worry, despite those "less than 5%" it has enough capabilities to keep you busy for quite some time and very complex sounds can be made with 4x oscillators, 4x filters, 4x LFOs, 4x 5-stage envelopes, 16x+16x modulation matrix, 4x delays, etc.
+But don't worry, despite those "around 1%" it has enough capabilities to keep you busy for quite some time and very complex sounds can be made with 4x oscillators, 4x filters, 4x LFOs, 4x 5-stage envelopes, 16x+16x modulation matrix, 4x delays, etc.